Good Will Hunting (1997)

 Chuckie: [throws the burger at Morgan] Here's your fucking double burger!

-Chuckie: Wait, Bill.
+Chuckie: [in Chuckie's dining room] Wait, Bill.
 Hold it.
 Did you hear that?

 [Man moans upstairs]